-Let's Talk about Children Logbook for families expecting a baby
+Let's Talk about Children logbook for families of children from 1 to 5 years of age

 Tytti Solantaus 2023

 Funded by the European Union

 Every family is different

 Some families have a mum, dad, and children, while others have only one parent with children or have two mums or two dads.
 Children might also come from different backgrounds and live with grandparents, legal custodians or in out of home care.